zbyju/obsidian/3. Complex notes/Databases/Database models.md

 Graphs are Property graphs:
 - Oriented
 - Labeled
-	- Both nodes and edges have labels
+	- Nodes can have multiple labels
+	- Edges can have only one label
 - Multigraph
 	- There can be more than one edge between two same nodes
 - Nodes and edges have IDs